 Paul is often instructed in organised crime matters where the Crown regularly rely on extensive scientific evidence such a cell site mapping, DNA evidence, scientific tracking or facial mapping.
 The thorough comprehension of such evidence is important in mounting a successful challenge to this part of the prosecution case and is something in which, Paul’s scientific background, allows him to excel.

 Other recent cases have involved representing a young woman charged with murder with a sexo-sadistic element, prosecuting a sex ring where a young 14 year old girl was sexually abused and prostituted by 10 men and a people trafficking case that was featured as a double page spread in the Observer.

 Paul has represented a chief of police accused of corruption, a famous boy band and several professional sportsmen.
 He has acted for companies and individuals in proceedings brought by the health and safety executive, the department of work and pensions and the department of environment.

-Cases within the last four months
+Cases within the last twelve months

 Junior Counsel in a multi defendant (8) gangland murder trial representing the man alleged to have been the gunman.
 The case involved coaxing a rival gang member over to Liverpool, where he was robbed at gun point.
 A chase ensued and the victim was fatally shot.
 The case involved extensive telecommunication and cell siting evidence.
 The defendant was a vulnerable individual and Paul was instrumental in obtaining an intermediary for when he gave his evidence.
 January/February 2020.
+Retrial January 2021.

 Prosecuting a man who had rang the police to confess that he was being forced to supply drugs and store a gun.
 The interesting feature was relating to his confess and whether that amounted to exceptional circumstances to avoid the minimum term.
 It was held not to be and so the defendant received the statutory minimum term of five years imprisonment.